-The data controller is the Consorci de l'Auditori i l'Orquestra (‘the Consorci’), with tax ID no. Q-5856358-F and address at Carrer de Lepant, 150, 08013 Barcelona, email address firstname.lastname@example.org and website www.auditori.cat.
+The person responsible for the processing of personal data is the Consorci de l'Auditori i l'Orquestra (from now on, the Consortium), with NIF Q-5856358-F and address at Carrer de Lepant, 150, Barcelona (CP 08013 ), email address firstname.lastname@example.org, www.auditori.cat.

-We fully adopt the principles of the General Data Protection Regulation in the processing of data.
+In the treatment of data we fully assume the principles of the General Data Protection Regulation.

-a) We process data in a lawful manner (only when we have a legal basis that enables this and with transparency regarding the person concerned).
+a) We treat them lawfully (only when we have a legal basis that allows us to do so and with transparency towards the interested party).

-b) We use the data for the specified, explicit and legitimate purposes that we explain at the time of obtaining these data.
-They will not be further processed in a way incompatible with those purposes.
+b) We use them for specific, explicit and legitimate purposes that we explain at the time of obtaining them.
+Subsequently we do not treat them in a manner incompatible with these purposes.

-c) We only process data that are appropriate, relevant and restricted to what is necessary in each case and for each purpose.
+c) We only process adequate, relevant and limited data to what is necessary in each case and for each purpose.

-e) We keep the data for no longer than is necessary, complying with the regulations governing the retention of public information.
+e) We keep them for the necessary time, complying with the regulations governing the conservation of public information.

-f) We implement the appropriate technical and organisational measures to protect personal data against unauthorised or unlawful processing or the loss, destruction or accidental damage thereof.
+f) We apply the appropriate technical or organizational measures to avoid unauthorized or illegal processing, or its loss, destruction or accidental damage.

 Who is the Data Protection Officer?